We wake up in our eco Casa Verde nearby the beach. The beach that is usually full of Senegalese men from Mbour working out…

 The Shell Island is formed by those who have lived there through the hundreds of years.
-Even today there you can find the most delicious crabs, and shells continue to be accumulate and maintain the artificial island afloat.
+Even today there you can find the most delicious crabs, and shells continue to be accumulated and maintain the artificial island afloat.
 Two bridges connect the mainland with the cemetery and island village with a population of 600 people.
-By a wooden boat you can sail along the mangroves and hear the complete silence.
-The cemetery is shared by Muslims and Christians and all is made of shells.
+By a wooden boat, you can sail along the mangroves and hear the complete silence.
+The cemetery is shared by Muslims and Christians and all are made of shells.
 In general, wherever you go, no matter how rummaged – shells, crushed shells and mussels you will find.

 In the village we observe different manifestations of religious artifacts, souvenir stalls, running through the narrow streets children.
 I will remember those black domestic pigs that live happily over there, tapping the creaking mussels.
-At sunset we walk back across the bridge to meet all students returning to the village – good to see so many intelligent faces.
+At sunset, we walk back across the bridge to meet all students returning to the village – good to see so many intelligent faces.
 We wonder where all these people fit on this small shell island, barely erected over the water.
 But the physical space is not everything – it is more important how broad and free your soul is.

 Night crawling the streets of Saly

 In the evening we decide to go for a walk.
 Saly is a resort, and the streets are full of potential friends who want to do business with us.
 They offer excursions, tours, coupons, liturgies, to write emails, to meet and walk.
 Difficult to turn down so many offers and continue in the dark.
 Many of these proposals may sound strange or rude, perhaps their English needs improvement.
 They assure us that they are very friendly and they mean us no harm.
 Well, if you have to explain to someone that you are well-intentioned, that already means you’re failing at this.
 Our walk in the dark does not end in a bar or a disco, but in a fabrics shop.
 We can’t find a design we like for our new pants.
-Hopefully we’ll get lucky elsewhere.
+Hopefully, we’ll get lucky elsewhere.
 For example, in the markets of Dakar.